Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 }
 ```

-Note the use of [`utility::as_function`][as-function] again to transform the projection parameter.
-While using the raw projection would have been enough in most scenarios, this line makes it possible to pass pointers to data members instead of functions to sort the collection on a specific field; this is a rather powerful mechanism.
+[`sorter_facade`][sorter-facade] automatically uses [`utility::as_function`][as-function] to transform the projection parameter, just like it does with the comparison one.
+It makes it possible to pass pointers to data members instead of functions to sort the collection on a specific field; this is a rather powerful mechanism.
 Now, to the sorter:

 ```cpp
 struct bubble_sorter_impl